pkic/pkimm/categories/strategy-and-vision/_index.md

 - Interview with the top management
 - Documented strategy and vision
 - Documented organizational goals and approach
-- Understanding why the PKI is needed and what is the value for the organization
+- Understanding of why the PKI is needed and what is the value for the organization
 - Support and sponsorship of the top management

 #### References